125th Street station (IRT Lexington Avenue Line): Introduction of the station to plans

 A station at Lexington Avenue and 125th Street was not on the original Second Avenue Subway proposed as part of the New York City Transit Authority's 1968 Program for Action; instead, a Second Avenue Subway station would be built at 126th Street and Second Avenue.
 The line was to be built in two phases—the first phase from 126th to 34th Streets, the second phase from 34th to Whitehall Streets.

-In March 2007, the Second Avenue Subway was revived.
+In March 2007, plans for the construction of the Second Avenue Subway were revived.
 The line's first phase, the "first major expansion" to the New York City Subway in more than a half-century, included three stations in total and cost $4.45 to $4.5 billion, spanning from 105th Street and Second Avenue to 63rd Street and Third Avenue.
 Phase 1 opened on January 1, 2017, with the line's northern terminal at 96th Street.

 The second phase, between 125th and 96th Streets, was allocated $525 million in the MTA's 2015–2019 Capital Plan for planning, design, environmental studies, and utility relocation.
 This phase will complete the project's East Harlem section.
 The alignment will run under Second Avenue to 124th Street, before turning west on 125th Street.
 On October 18, 2016, the de Blasio administration announced a rezoning plan for East Harlem.
 One of the three Special Transit Land Use (TA) districts is for the area of the 125th Street station.

 On November 21, 2016, the MTA requested that the Phase 2 project be entered into the Project Development phase under the Federal Transit Administration's New Starts program.
 On December 15, several elected officials for the area announced that they were seeking $6 billion of funding for Phase 2 of the line, including $2 billion from the federal government.
 These officials wished to secure funding from the presidential administration of Barack Obama before Obama's term ended on January 20, 2017.
-In their request for funding, they cited that they wanted to avoid an uncertain response from the administration of Donald Trump and start construction on Phase 2 as soon as possible.
+In their request for funding, they cited that they wanted to avoid an uncertain response from the first administration of Donald Trump and start construction on Phase 2 as soon as possible.
 The FTA granted this request in late December 2016.
 Under the approved plan, the MTA would complete an environmental reevaluation by 2018, receive funding by 2020, and open Phase 2 between 2027 and 2029.
 In January 2017, it was announced that Phases 2 and 3, which are expected to cost up to a combined $14.2 billion, were on the Trump administration's priority list of 50 most important transportation projects nationwide.